Tanner-Portfolio/Digital-Forensics-Cyber-Security-Portfolio/01-Endpoint-Forensics/README.md

 *   **Data Carving:** Utilized `scalpel` to carve corrupted JPEG files from the disk image.
 Leveraged `hexdump` to locate embedded JPEG headers (`ff d8`) and `dd` to split merged files into distinct, viewable images.
 *   **Metadata Extraction:** Extracted hidden EXIF data using `exiv2` to catalog the origin and hash values (MD5) of the recovered evidence.

-*(📸 Recommendation: Insert the Exiv2 output or a recovered image screenshot here)* `![Exiv2 Metadata Output](./images/exiv2-output.png)`
+*Insert the Exiv2 output or a recovered image screenshot here)* `![Exiv2 Metadata Output](./images/exiv2-output.png)`